Kuadrant/.github/profile/README.md

 [Kuadrant Controller](https://github.com/Kuadrant/kuadrant-controller) - The above components can be configured via Custom Resources specific to each of them.
 The Kuadrant controller exposes higher level objects (API Products & APIs for now) and  that simplify their use and takes care of configuring them when used together.

 [Kuadrant CTL](https://github.com/Kuadrant/kuadrantctl) which is currently the way to install Kuadrant

-An exploration and PoC is underway of a next gen Developer Portal that is broader than API Management, and could cover “Event APIs” and other needs.